yanganto/near-staking-knd/docs/ARCHITECTURE.md

 the validators beeing [kicked](https://nomicon.io/BlockchainLayer/EpochManager/Staking) or even lose their stake in the future.

-To counter that we recommend to plan at least for three nodes running consul.
-Note that third instance could be run as an arbitor node, with only consul and without kuutamod+neard.
-In this case the hardware requiments for this node could be reduced with the disadvantage of having one possible failover instance for neard less:
+To counteract this, we recommend running at least three nodes for consul.
+Note that the third instance can be run as an arbitor node, only with consul and without kuutamod+neard.
+In this case, the hardware requirements for this node could be reduced, with the disadvantage that one less possible failover instance is available:

 ![arbitor](arbitor.png)